-The remuneration packages of each Directors, senior management and newly appointed Directors, were discussed, reviewed and recommended to the Board during the year ended 31 December 2019.
+The remuneration packages of each Directors and senior management were discussed, reviewed and recommended to the Board during the year ended 31 December 2020.
 Details of Directors' emoluments are set out in Note 8 to the consolidated financial statements in this annual report.

-Pursuant to code provision B.1.5 of the CG Code, the remuneration of the members of the senior management by band for the year ended 31 December 2019 was within the following band:
+Pursuant to code provision B.1.5 of the CG Code, the remuneration of the members of the senior management by band for the year ended 31 December 2020 was within the following band:

+Number of

-Number of In the band of individual
+In the band of individual

-HK\$1,000,001-HK\$1,500,000
+HK\$1,000,001-HK\$1,500,000 1

-The Company has adopted a share option scheme since 2012 (details of which are set out in Note 28 of the consolidated financial statements in this annual report).
+The Company has adopted a share option scheme since 2012 (details of which are set out in Note 29 to the consolidated financial statements in this annual report).
 The purpose of the said share option scheme is to enable the Board, at its discretion, to grant options to selected eligible participants to motivate them and to optimise their performance and efficiency for the benefit of the Group.